-The commercials have evolved over time and from simple shopping tips have become a real form of entertainment that seeks to attract the viewer with comic sketches, philosophical reflections or real stories that evolve advertising after advertising.
+The commercials have developed and from simple shopping tips have become a proper form of entertainment that seeks to attract the viewer with comic sketches, philosophical reflections, or actual stories that develop advertising after advertising.

 Industry experts are always looking for something new that can strike and remain etched in the memory of spectators, perhaps even aiming at persistent and catchy jingles.

-Only with the massive diffusion of the web in all homes has we glimpsed the potential of the commercials that began to appear on all internet pages, generating revenues both for those who had to sell a product, and for the pages of content creators who have so was able to finance its activities.
+Only with the massive diffusion of the web in all homes has we glimpsed the potential of the commercials that appeared on all internet pages, generating revenues both for those who had to sell a product, and for the pages of content creators who have so could finance its activities.

 From simple banners that invited you to click to be redirected elsewhere, we have moved to a format much more similar to television thanks to the creation of YouTube, a platform on which users can share their videos, becoming a real alternative show business for the new generations.

-Sites like Facebook collect the behavioral patterns of users on the platform such as the news they read the most and the age range, elements that help to present sponsored content based on their preferences.
+Sites like Facebook collect the behavioral patterns of users on the platform, such as the news they read the most and the age range, elements that help to present sponsored content based on their preferences.